caglarmert/awesome-predictive-maintenance/README.md

 I highly recommend checking awesome list at github for any topic you are interested.

-A curated list of resources including papers, comparitive results on standard datasets and relevant links related to predictive maintenance.
+A curated list of resources including papers, comparitive results on datasets and relevant links related to predictive maintenance.

 ## Contributing